xJustinW/Splunk-Enterprise-Home-Lab/README.md

 - I can adjust the Trellis layout of the visual which will allow me to split up a chart if the information that is present is coming from multiple sources like hosts.
 <img src="https://i.imgur.com/cgOHhce.png" height="80%" width="80%" alt="Trellis Options"/>

-<p>Once I have adjusuted all my visuals, I can save them to a dashboard.
+<p>Once I have adjusted all my visuals, I can save them to a dashboard.
 I just simply click the "Save As" button and fill out the finishing fields from there.
-Here is what the dashboard looks like.</p>
+Here is what the dashboard looks like.
+Again, I am using mock information to concoct these visuals.</p>
 <img src="https://i.imgur.com/Bp2yEWN.png" height="80%" width="80%" alt="Splunk Dashboard"/>

 In a SOC setting, I would utilize the information at my hands along with collaboration with my team to come up with efficient searches to create a tuned dashboard that will allow me to monitor an organization's network.